 Is my cat’s fur enough to keep him warm?

-Many cats don’t like wearing sweaters or jackets, but since your cat is already accustomed to wearing a harness, he will likely be more accepting of other outerwear.
+Many cats don’t like wearing sweaters or jackets, but since your cat is already accustomed to wearing a harness, they will likely be more accepting of other outerwear.
 Be careful with thicker jackets and coats though, as they could possibly cause your pet to overheat.

 1. Assess your cat’s well-being.

-If your cat is sick, frail, or unhealthy in any way, you shouldn’t expose her to the cold.
+If your cat is sick, frail, or unhealthy in any way, you shouldn’t expose them to the cold.
 You and your cat should stick to indoor adventures for now until your cat is healthier and feeling better.

 2. Train your cat to tolerate the cold.

-Just like you trained your cat to get used to his harness, you can, to some extent, train him to better tolerate the cold.
+Just like you trained your cat to get used to his harness, you can, to some extent, train them to better tolerate the cold.
 Start by taking your cat out for short periods of time – maybe 5 minutes or less.
 Gradually increase the outdoor increments by just a few minutes at a time until your cat is ready for a longer adventure.

 3. Invest in a jacket or coat.

-If you’ll be outside with your cat for an extended period of time (I’d say more than 10-15 minutes), you may want to get him a jacket or coat.
 Knowing whether or not your cat needs a jacket depends on the individual cat.
 For example, my Southern cats start shivering if the temperature is below 60°F (I know, we are whimps).
-The more you adventure with your cat in cold weather, the more easily you will be able to assess his needs.
+The more you adventure with your cat in cold weather, the more easily you will be able to assess their needs.

 How to pick out a cat jacket/sweater/coat: